gpstar81/GPStar-proton-pack/TROUBLESHOOTING.md

 Before continuing, be certain whether the following items have been reviewed:

 - The operation switch on GPStar Audio is set to BOOT.
-For WavTrigger's, it should be set to RUN.
+For the WAV Trigger, it should be set to RUN.
 - Check that the microSD card is fully seated (pushed) into its socket.
 - Check the JST connector on the PCB controller is fully seated into its socket.
-- Verify the connections are intact and solid for GND, 5Vin, Rx, and Tx on the device.
+- Verify the connections are intact and solid for GND, 5Vin, Rx, and Tx in all parts of the hose connectors.
 - Sound files should start with a file having a prefix of `001_` and increment by 1.
 - Music files should start with a file having a prefix of `500_` and increment by 1.
-- Switch to SanDisk brand media as these SD cards have proven reliable in every use-case.
+- Switch to SanDisk brand media as these SD cards have proven reliable in every use case.

 ## IMPORTANT ##
 When adding extra music to your system, many audio software tend to add Meta Data information into the file.
 This will prevent the file from playing.
 As simple as importing the file into Audacity and re-exporting will solve the issue, or you can use any other software to remove the Meta Data information.